Along with eating, another thing I thoroughly enjoy when I travel is sipping on the favorite local hot beverage.

 Sitting at my laptop, typing articles or editing videos, I continually need to be fueled by something warm, preferably full of caffeine, and constantly available.

-Sometimes I travel with my own coffee and tea, but I normally like to explore and then purchase a stock of whatever is available locally.
+Sometimes I travel with coffee and tea, but I usually like to explore and then purchase a stock of whatever is available locally.

 Also, enjoying a hot beverage on the street-side, after a tummy full of delicious food, is a great way to top off a meal and let the food digest.

-Here are 5 hot beverages I thoroughly enjoyed, in countries that I have visited.
+Here are five hot beverages I thoroughly enjoyed in the countries that I have visited.

 1. Tea in China

 After polishing off a greasy and delicious Chinese feast, or while sitting at my laptop, any variety of Chinese tea is one of the finest things to sip on.

 Tea plays a significant role in Chinese culture, and there are some serious connoisseurs.

 You can even have a tea ceremony or a tea tasting session, where you'll get to see the tea master steeping and preparing natural aromatic teas to perfection.

 One thing I love about Chinese tea is that all you have to do is pour hot water over the dry leaves, let them steep for a few minutes in a mug, and you're good to go.
 It's easy to prepare in a hotel room.